 There really is no comparison because fitness professionals work in the sport and recreation sector, whereas AEPs work in the health sector and have wide-ranging qualifications and training.

-To become an accredited exercise physiologist a person must:
+To become an accredited exercise physiologist in Australia, a person must:

 - Complete a four-year accredited degree course at university